Travel guide

 Is a Madrid eSIM worth it?

-If you are traveling from outside the EU or your plan doesn't cover Spain well, yes.
-An eSIM gives you mobile data as soon as you step foot in Madrid, with no queue at the terminal store or roaming bills.
-You install it at home, and it connects automatically to the Spanish network upon arrival, in less than a minute.
+It depends on where you're coming from.
+If you're traveling from outside the European Union, the answer is almost always yes: an eSIM gives you mobile data as soon as you arrive in Madrid, with no queue at the terminal store or the surprise of a roaming bill when you get home.
+You install it comfortably at home, and it automatically connects to the Spanish network upon arrival, usually in less than a minute.

-Madrid is a very mobile-friendly city: ordering a Cabify from Barajas, checking Metro schedules, booking tickets to the Prado, or finding the right terrace in Malasana.
-With an eSIM, you leave the terminal browsing and avoid the classic "no data until the hotel" situation.
-If you are traveling within the EU, your roaming might already work; in that case, compare it with our eSIM vs. roaming guide to decide if it's worth it.
+Madrid, moreover, is a very mobile-friendly city: ordering a Cabify from Barajas upon arrival, checking Metro schedules, booking a timed ticket for the Prado, or finding the right terrace in Malasaña without wandering around.
+With an eSIM, you leave the terminal already browsing, avoiding the classic "no data until the hotel" situation, which usually coincides with when you need it most.

 eSIM Madrid: internet in Barajas and the city center without roaming